w102060018w/Adversarial-General-Voice-Conversion/README.md

 ## Conclusion
 Using a VAE-GAN structure can indeed solve the problem of the unaligned and inconsistent-content dataset and with several training tricks mentioned above,  we create a more robust model on multi-person voice conversion system.
 As the demo shown in the presentation we can hear the reconstructed voice is pretty nice, we believe with so many promising applications of voice conversion, including speech impaired, gamming, healthcare, etc. We can go way much longer in the future.
-To see more detail please refer to our [report](./Final_report.pdf)

 ## Acknowlegement
 Thanks to the collaboration of Gao-Yi Chao, Hao-Chun Yang and Jonathan Hsu.
 And the early implementation support from the [the work](https://arxiv.org/abs/1704.00849)